Yann-CV/vintage-models/README.md

 - Variational Autoencoder (VAE): VAEs, introduced for image generation by Kingma and Welling in 2013, are probabilistic generative models.
 VAEs learn a probabilistic mapping from the input space to a latent space, enabling the generation of new samples by sampling from the latent space.

+### Adversarial

+- Generative Adversarial Network (GAN): GANs, introduced by Ian Goodfellow and his colleagues in 2014, have become one of the most influential and popular models for image generation.
+GANs consist of a generator network and a discriminator network that are trained adversarially, leading to the generation of realistic images.

 ## How to run the code